Zoneomics Logo

 4.

-The planned development ordinances or parts of ordinances approved prior to the effective date of this Ordinance shall be carried forth in full force and effect and are the conditions, restrictions, regulations, and requirements that apply to the respective planned development districts shown on the Zoning Map at the date of adoption.
+Any PUD approved prior to the effective date of this ordinance shall be carried forth in full force and effect and are the conditions, restrictions, regulations, and requirements that apply to the respective planned development districts shown on the Zoning Map at the date of adoption.

 C.